 - Mr Brown kicks one of the children away from a chair.

-- The children place a sharp arrow on a cushion that Mrs Quickly is about to sit on.
+- a sharp arrow is placed on a cushion for Mrs. Quickly to sit on.
 Mr Brown takes it away before she does.

-- Mrs Quickly maliciously breaks the baby’s rattle, which is the only thing that the children have as a reminder of their mother.
+- Mrs Quickly maliciously breaks the baby’s rattle, which is the only thing that the children have left from their mother.